earthobservations/wetterdienst/README.rst

 There are images in two variants, ``wetterdienst-standard`` and ``wetterdienst-full``.

-``wetterdienst-standard`` will contain a minimum set of 3rd-party packages, while ``wetterdienst-full`` will try to serve a full environment by also including packages like GDAL and wradlib.
+``wetterdienst-standard`` will contain a minimum set of 3rd-party packages, while ``wetterdienst-full`` will try to serve a full environment, including *all* of the optional dependencies of Wetterdienst.

 Pull the Docker image: